ChongXieXJBD/UWAparking/heat_map_visualization/readme.md

 Designed by UWA parking solution group
 Ver 1.0

-Connect to the instance:
-$ssh guest@106.14.213.85
-password:uwawelcome
+You may connect to your own instance or use the instance in the system delivery

 then